quantcdn/docs/docs/dashboard/content.md

 Click on the "View Revisions" button to load the revisions viewer for any piece of content in Quant.

 The revisions viewer will allow you to go back in time and view any historic content revision.
-Metadata values for `log` and `author` will display if they were provided when the content revision was pushed.
+Metadata values for `log` and `author_name` will display if they were provided when the content revision was pushed.
 Similarly if content had a publish schedule attached it will display in the revision detail.

 ### Unpublish content